-Dr. Watts is from Texas and she moved to Winston-Salem with her husband so that he could complete his residency at Wake Forest Baptist Medical Center.
-Shortly after moving here, she had the opportunity to adjunct for a semester at Salem and she immediately felt at home.
+Dr. Watts is from Texas, and she moved to Winston-Salem with her husband so he could complete his residency at Wake Forest Baptist Medical Center.
+Shortly after moving here, she became an adjunct professor for a semester at Salem and she immediately felt at home.
 She appreciates the bright and energetic students and also the faculty who are not only enthusiastic about their role in education, but are eager to assist the students in pursuing their individual goals.

 She sees several benefits to choosing a women’s college.
 First, given that single-gender institutions tend to be smaller, the more intimate atmosphere and smaller classroom sizes allow the students to interact with their instructors regularly on a one-on-one basis.
 Beyond the individualized learning, she feels that women’s colleges foster the attitude and opportunity for women to pursue careers in fields that have traditionally been dominated by men.
 On an all women’s campus, the students are encouraged to take on leadership positions within the student body that will prepare them for any leadership role they may later pursue in life.